nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 	<tbody>
 	  <tr>
 		<td><b>TPP</b></td>
-		<td>Incomplete dates will be returned with the incomplete element missing, for example, dates may be returned as 2008 or Apr 2009.
+		<td>Incomplete dates will be returned with the incomplete element missing - for example, dates may be returned as 2008 or Apr 2009.
 For the chronology, incomplete elements are treated as the first day of the month and first month of the year respectively.</td>
 	  </tr>
 	  <tr>
 		<td><b>EMIS</b></td>